Facts, Identification & Control

 Like other ant species, the bodies of army ants consist of a head, abdomen and thorax.
-The thoraxes of army ants are located between the head and abdomen and are connected to the abdomen by joints known as nodes.
-Their abdomens are oval-shaped, and the stomach, stinger and large intestine are located within it.
-The head of the army ant has eyes, mouth and antennae.
-Their mouths consist of two jaws, or mandibles, which resemble scissors.
-However, adult army ants are unable to eat solid items and ingest only liquids.
-They use their antennae to smell, touch and communicate.
+The army ant’s thorax is located between the head and abdomen and is connected to the abdomen by joints known as nodes.
+Their abdomens are oval-shaped, and the stinger is located in this body segment.
+The head of the army ant has eyes, mouthparts and antennae.
+Their mouth consists of two jaws, or mandibles, which resemble scissors.
+Adult army ants are unable to eat solid items and ingest only liquids.
+They use their antennae to smell, touch and communicate with each other.

 Workers are infertile females and are unable to establish their own colonies.
 Instead, they forage for food, bringing prey into their nests.
 Smaller army ant workers also tend to the queen’s eggs, and soldier ants defend the army ant nest.